-This guide walks through the exact GRA tax bands, explains how your SSNIT deduction works, and shows three worked examples at GHS 3,000, GHS 6,000, and GHS 15,000 monthly.
-By the end, you'll know exactly where every pesewa of your salary goes.
+This guide walks through the current GRA PAYE bands, explains how the employee 5.5% SSNIT deduction works, and shows planning examples at GHS 3,000, GHS 6,000, and GHS 15,000 monthly.
+Use the examples to understand the mechanics, then run your exact basic salary, allowances and approved deductions through the Ghana PAYE Calculator.

 GRA 7-Band PAYE Table